Castello Maniace: History

+During the War of the Sicilian Vespers, the fortress became a lynchpin in the Sicilian defense of the city.
+In 1298 the fortress withstood an assault by an Angevin–Aragonese fleet during the Angevin invasion of Sicily.

+From 1305 to 1536 the castle was used as a residence by numerous queens of Sicily.

 In the 15th century it was used as a prison.
 In the following century it was included in the fortification defending the harbour and the city.
 A huge explosion damaged it in 1704, after which it was renovated and adapted to the use of guns.